FI0705 – Travel

 - All student travel must be reimbursed in accordance with FI0535 and, if applicable, reported to the campus financial aid office.

-- Cash advances for travel may be requested via the Travel Advance Form available from the Treasurer's Office or the applicable business office.
+- Cash advances for travel may be requested via the IRIS travel module via the Travel Advance Form (Form T41) available on the Treasurer's Office website at http://treasurer.tennessee.edu/forms/.
 Advances from university funds constitute a loan to an individual.
 The advance must be repaid within 30 days upon completion of the travel.

-- If a cash advance is not repaid within 30 days, a deduction may be made from the employee or student's payroll check.
+- If a cash advance is not repaid within 30 days after the conclusion of the trip, a deduction may be made from the employee or student's payroll check.
 By requesting a travel advance, the traveler is authorizing this deduction.
 Any person for whom a payroll deduction is made will forfeit future cash advance privileges.

-- A Travel Advance Form must be completed to determine the amount of the advance.
+- A Travel Advance Form (Form T-41) must be completed to determine the amount of the advance.
 The form must include an itemized estimate of expenses.
-The form must be received by the appropriate business office in enough time to allow for audit, processing, and disbursement of funds.
-Normally, a cash advance will not be made more than five days before the travel departure date.
+The form must be attached to the trip request in IRIS and received by the appropriate business office in enough time to allow for audit, processing, and disbursement of funds.
+Normally, a cash advance will not be made more than ten days before the travel departure date and will be direct deposited into the traveler’s bank account.
+Direct deposit is only available for University employees and UT students who have been created in IRIS.

 - Advances are limited to a maximum of eighty percent (80%) of estimated reimbursable travel expenses.
 However, team, tour, and international travel may be advanced at one hundred percent (100%) of estimated travel costs.